12feng-wcq/evacuation-social-behavior-survey-dataset/README.md

 ## 3. Data Collection and Sample Characteristics

-The questionnaire survey was conducted online through the **Wenjuanxing** platform in **May 2026**, using convenience sampling to recruit participants.
+The questionnaire survey was conducted online through the **Wenjuanxing** platform in **March 2026**, using convenience sampling to recruit participants.
 A total of **600 questionnaires** were collected.
 Based on response completeness, obvious patterned responses, and logical consistency among related items, **94 invalid questionnaires** were excluded.
 Finally, **506 valid questionnaires** were retained, corresponding to a valid response rate of **84.33%**.

 The basic characteristics of the valid sample are shown below: